jasongroce/docs/docs/content/tutorials/helm/index.md

 Notice that the `AGE` of `pod/webapp-...` reflects the time of your **first** deployment.
 Enabling Radius for an application does not change any of its behaviors, so Kubernetes did not need to restart the container.

-Now that we've enabled Radius, run this command to display the state of the Radius application:
+Now that Radius has been enabled, run this command to display the state of the Radius application:

 ```bash
 rad app graph -a demo -g default-demo